reyhanab/reyhanab/README.md

 ### Hi there, I'm Reyhaneh 👋

-Enthusiastic problem-solver and lifelong learner with a passion for web development, skilled in React / Redux, Python, JavaScript, Node, Express, Flask and excited to tackle new challenges.
-Experienced in both back-end and front-end development.
-Other than coding, I like to explore new places and embrace outdoor adventures.
+I am an enthusiastic problem-solver and a lifelong learner with a passion for web development and a strong foundation in JavaScript, Python, React / Redux, Node, Express, Flask and excited to tackle new challenges.
+I am experienced in both back-end and front-end development.
+When I'm not coding, I enjoy indulging in outdoor activities such as hiking, running, and exploring new places.

 <!--
 **reyhanab/reyhanab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.